 MASTER SLAVE HUSBAND WIFE tells one of the most important stories of American Slavery and Freedom.
 With prose that is suspenseful, brilliantly detailed, historically precise, and simply gorgeous, Woo depicts the Crafts and their historic role in antebellum America stunningly.
-This is a story that will stay with you for a lifetime.” —Imani Perry AUTHOR OF SOUTH TO AMERICA: A Journey below the Mason-Dixon to understand the soul of a nation
+This is a story that will stay with you for a lifetime.” —Imani Perry Winner of the 2022 National Book Award for SOUTH TO AMERICA: A Journey below the Mason-Dixon to understand the soul of a nation

 “For those of us who already were familiar with Ellen and William Craft, we’re so grateful for this reconsideration of this courageous couple’s story.
 Ilyon Woo has accomplished a phenomenal feat, presenting previously unpublished archival excavations.
 Certainly, this is an essential addition to early African American studies–but more than research, Woo offers the Crafts’ travels with such grace, such tenderness.
 Here is a necessary rendering of Black love, Black resilience, and Black humanity during one of our nation’s most fraught times.”

 —Honorée Fanonne Jeffers Winner of the 2019 National Book Critics Circle Award for THE LOVE SONGS OF W.E.B.
 DUBOIS